-Mark Hardaway will begin his first season as part of the Cleveland State coaching staff during the 2018 season, joining the Vikings as an assistant coach.
+Mark Hardaway will begin his second season as part of the Cleveland State coaching staff during the 2019 season, serving as an assistant coach for the Vikings.

-Hardaway joins the Viking coaching staff with more than 30 years of coaching experience, including six seasons in the Horizon League.
+Hardaway joined the Vikings prior to the 2018 campaign with more than 30 years of coaching experience, including multiple years in the Horizon League.

-Most recently, Hardaway served as the head coach at Youngstown State from 2012 to 2017, where he turned around a once-struggling program into a Horizon League contender.
-During his tenure, the Penguins posted many program firsts, including three consecutive winning seasons, back-to-back appearances in the Horizon League semifinals and the program record for league wins in a single season.
+Prior to Cleveland State, Hardaway spent six years as the head coach at Youngstown State, turning a once-struggling program into a Horizon League contender.
+During his tenure, the Penguins posted many program firsts, including three consecutive winning seasons, back-to-back appearances in the Horizon League semifinals and the program record for league wins in a single-season.